mmisamore/fregetalk/fregetalk.md

 > - The sneakyIO here is not so sneaky: it *does* get evaluated, but evaluation doesn't produce side-effects!

-> - Anything that could potentially produce IO must have return type *IO a* for some *a*.
+> - Expressions that could potentially produce IO must have return type *IO a* for some *a*.
 This is <span style="color:red">statically enforced</span> by the type checker!